ethanabrooks/dissertation/conclusion.typ

 The broader questions remain --- about credit-assignment, generalization, and the challenges of scale.
-However, given the history and magnitude of innovations in this vibrant community of researchers, we confidently anticipate revolutionary developments in the science of RL foundation models.
+However, given the history and magnitude of innovations in this vibrant community of research, we confidently anticipate revolutionary developments in the science of RL foundation models.

+// == Dummy <sec:introduction>
-#bibliography("main.bib", style: "american-society-of-civil-engineers")
+// #bibliography("main.bib", style: "american-society-of-civil-engineers")